 If the moving blade and the fixed blade are even, it is considered a true zero gap, but this also depends on the type of clipper that you’re using and what size your attachment is (if it’s not already set for you).

-It’s recommended to never go less than a 0.5 mm gap if you’re gapping without an attachment since the whole point is to have less surface contact with the skin so there will be a lesser chance of nicks or cuts.
+It’s recommended never to go less than a 0.5 mm gap if you’re gapping without an attachment since the whole point is to have less surface contact with the skin so there will be a lesser chance of nicks or cuts.
 However, too much space can cause burs which makes it harder to blend.

 What Does Zero Gapping A Beard Trimmer Do?